 Finding The Direction of Your Niche

-Appropriately, we worry about where our niche and area of focus our writing is based upon is going.
+Appropriately, as new writers, we worry about where our niche and area of focus our writing is based upon is going.
 Are sales of specific consumer goods decreasing?
 Do you review and write about those consumer goods?
 Stop worrying about the decrease in interest by consumers in that market.
 Ups and downs are normal for any topic.

 No matter your niche, stop focusing on outside sources of analytics and interest.
 A range of events and actions can slow down an interest in a certain topic.
 Viral sensations come and go, decreasing other topics while increasing for another viral topic.
 Instead, focus on what your readers want and what you can deliver, while also relying on how well you can uniquely deliver.

-The Want To Be Perfect
+The Want To Be Perfect New Writer

 Watch out folks, this is a tough one to shake.
 We’re never going to be perfect, and your work isn’t any different.
 This is a pandemic problem with writers and all creators alike, we strive to deliver work so perfect we actually injure ourselves and our valuable audience in the process.
 Finding your writing circle, where you can share and grow together can be amazing.
 Get support and work together!